 Introduction to SQL Management Tools

-Different SQL Management tools
+Different SQL Management Tools

-SQL Management tools include the following components:
+The different management tools include the following components:

 Adminer is a DB management tool with which you can manage databases, tables, relations, permissions, users and other components using a web interface.
 This comes as an atomic PHP file just like the Apache server’s phpMyAdmin and this has support for many different types of databases mentioned above.
 You can connect to the server and login to a database with the server name, login credentials, and database name and then manage the databases & tables.